 If you want to eat elsewhere, this is easy to do with many places lining the beach.

 Laguna Redang Island Resort Facilities

-There are many facilities at the Laguna Redang Resort Pulau Redang.
+If you’re reading this Laguna resort Redang review wondering what activities to included or what there is to do at Laguna resort, you’ll be happy to hear that there are many facilities at the Laguna Redang Resort Pulau Redang.
 It is very well set up.

 In addition to the beach, there is the Laguna Redang Dive Centre where you can learn to dive, go on a discovery dive (for non-certified divers) and normal dives.
 There are regular snorkelling tours twice a day which are easy to join.

 The Recreation Center Laguna Redang Island Resort is a small area where you can play pool or there are some board games available.
 You can also rent a snorkel or get a temporary tattoo.
 This is also where the day spa is located if you want to really relax.